peteroupc/html3dutil/tutorials/glmath.md

 to each other.
 As such, a vector can symbolize a position, a direction, a ray, a color, or anything else.
 The methods in this class treat arrays as vectors.
 Functions dealing with vectors begin with "vec".
-Many of GLMath's functions use 3- or 4-element vectors.
+Many of H3DU.Math's functions use 3- or 4-element vectors.

 If a 4-element vector describes a position, direction, or normal, the elements are given as X, Y, Z, and W, in that order.